 Force as Force (genuine Force) is posited as the unconditioned universal which is in-itself what it is for-another; thus the distinction is in itself.
 Because genuine Force is the existent truth of its moments—Force and Expression—it is set free from them and posited as their persisting substance in-and-for-itself, for it is their inner truth, essence, and substance.
 Genuine Force is Force and Expression.

 Note: First, here we see the emergence of the moment of sophistry in the Understanding, for though genuine Force was derived in the moment of Force’s return from Expression, this moment in its return is arbitrarily lifted above itself and posited as a distinct third underlying its original existence.
+We will see Force flip flop on the question of what is essential just as Perception did.
 Second, notice that genuine Force conceptually appears through its Expression.
 Genuine Force Expresses itself as Force and Expression in one moment; thus it doubles the form of Force, and this is exactly what we see in the second diagram.
 Force and Expression are themselves the form of Expression, the plurality, of genuine Force.